mctools/simplebuild/doc/source/packages.rst

 In conclusion, tests ensure:

 -  Code quality, efficient use of manpower.
--  Ability for many people to work together without friction
+-  Ability for many people to work together without friction.
 -  Ability to quickly validate installations on new platforms.

 Any application or script whose invokable name (apart from the